 Cottonmill Club

 A social club, called the Cottonmill Club, was launched in 1970s to provide community facilities for the residents of the new Cottonmill and St Julian’s estates.
-Membership was by subscription and in its heyday it attracted over 2,000 members.
-It… More about ‘Cottonmill Club’»
+This was the original club.
+Membership was by subscription and in its heyday it… More about ‘Cottonmill Club’»

 Church Lads Brigade – Mike Titchiner